 They may have a collection of testimonials or case studies they can share with you.
 However, the industry tends to shy away from any media so don’t be concerned by the simple absence of client materials.
 If this is the case, consider the supplier’s history.
 How long have they been in business?
 How vocal are they online or in the industry press about current topics and the latest legislation?
 Do they interact with their customers openly on social media or does their absence make them conspicuous?

 Take a tour of their facilities and meet the team

 There is nothing like a personal meeting to really get a feel for a supplier.
-You will learn a great deal from watching their processes as they are performed, seeing their certifications on the wall and talking to staff from all levels of the business.
+You will learn a great deal from visiting their microbiology laboratory, watching their processes as they are performed, seeing their certifications on the wall and talking to staff from all levels of the business.
 Needless to say, if a supplier is reluctant to show you their manufacturing premises, alarm bells should ring straight away.